The council is open to all School of Public Health graduate students and post-docs.

 The Brown University School of Public Health Graduate Student Council is a group of public health graduate students and post-doctoral fellows who serve in an advisory and coordinator role to represent the general student body with sub-committees focused on academic, social, and community service issues and events.
 These committees address and/or facilitate academic topics, professional development, social events, and community service opportunities for all graduate students and post-doctoral fellows at the School of Public Health.

-Some of the goals and purpose of the SPH Graduate Student Council include the following:
+The goals of the SPH Graduate Student Council include the following:

-- Provide a forum for SPH graduate students to express issues and concerns.
+- Provide a forum for SPH graduate students and post-docs to express issues and concerns.

 - Organize social events to bring students together and promote a sense of community within the SPH student body.